hammerheim-game/hammerheim-rules/2-core-rules.md

 Many large and powerful creatures, as well as some of the more unhinged individuals in Mordheim, are unfortunately rather stupid.

-Models with the Stupidity rule are incapable of taking any voluntary action unless a model without Stupidity (who is not fleeing, knocked down, or stunned) is within 6" of them at the start of their turn.
+Models with the Stupidity rule are incapable of taking any voluntary action unless a model without Stupidity (who is not _Incapacitated_) is within 6" of them at the start of their turn.

 \page